brutifus/brutifus/docs/source/faq.rst

 **Q**: What's with `brutus <https://github.com/fpavogt/brutus>`_?
 Is it the same as brutifus?

    **A**: the brutus code is the ancestor to brutifus, and is now deprecated.
-It may be that not all the functionalities of brutus will be implemented inside brutifus: it'll all depend on what I use brutifus for.
+One should note that not all the brutus capabilities were ported to brutifus.

 **Q**: I'm getting some weird LaTeX error message ... what is going on ?